 Press the [Song Form] toolbar button and select the menu command Generate Intro to open the Generate Chords for Intro dialog.
-You can also choose Edit | Intro Bars Auto-Generate menu option or use the keystroke control+shift+B to open this dialog.
+You can also choose Edit Generate Chords for Intro menu option or use the keystroke control+shift+B to open this dialog.